ambroser53/com3529-code/README.md

 Each directory, or project, contains code that needs to be built and run separately using Maven.
 You can build these via the command line.
-If you're using your own machine, you can use an IDE to do this for you, e.g. [IntelliJ IDEA](https://www.jetbrains.com/idea) or [Eclipse](https://www.eclipse.org/downloads).
+If you're using your own machine, you can use an IDE to do this for you (e.g., [IntelliJ IDEA](https://www.jetbrains.com/idea) or [Eclipse](https://www.eclipse.org/downloads)).
 However, these instructions will assume that you're using the command line on Codio.

 For instance, to build the examples in the lectures directory, you first need to